 The Mediterranean stretches to the horizon, impossibly blue.
-Palm trees line the promenade.
+Palm trees line the promenade, their fronds rustling in a breeze that carries salt and the distant sound of café chatter.
 The first beach bars are setting up chairs, but the sand is still empty except for a few runners cutting clean lines across the hard-packed shore.
-The air smells like salt and coffee.
-This is Barcelona at dawn.

 This is a city that knows how to live.
 Running here, you learn that lesson with every step.
+Life is meant to be savoured, motion included.

 The Routes